LeonAdato/NR-VM-Demo/readme.md

 ## Setup:
  - (you need a New Relic account before you start.
 [Get one here.
 They're free.](https://newrelic.com/signup) )
  - put NR-VM_Sample.py file in a directory
- - install a virtual environment, container, etc. if desired.
+ - install and enable a virtual environment, container, etc. if desired.
  - install the required modules:
-  - pip install newrelic
+   - New Relic (`pip install newrelic`)
-  - pip install cairosvg==2.6.0 (the vulnerable version)
+   - The vulnerable version of CairoSVG (`pip install cairosvg==2.6.0`)
  - Edit newrelic.ini
    - add your API key to the line "license_key = "
    - set your application name in the line "app_name = "

 ## Operation
  - At the command line, run the script (typically `python3 NR-VM_Sample.py`)